kabanero-io/kabanero-foundation/design/digest.md

 (*) There are special rules if the `MAJOR` level of the version is `0` or if the `PATCH` level is suffixed with non-numeric characters.
 For more detail refer to [semver.org](https://semver.org).

- sermver.org adherence allows Kabanero the opportunity to provide features that take advantage of this disciplne, however Kabanero should not mandate a particular tagging policy.
+ sermver.org adherence allows Kabanero the opportunity to provide features that take advantage of this disciplne, however Kabanero will not mandate a particular tagging policy.

 ## User stories